ryansb/ansible-lambda/README.md

 `> ansible localhost -m lambda -a"state=present function_name=myFunction"`

+#### lambda_invoke

+`> ansible localhost -m lambda_invoke -a"function_name=myFunction"

 ## Installation

-Until this custom module is included in the Ansible distro, do the following to install the lambda modules in your Ansible environment:
+Until these custom module are included in the Ansible distro, do the following to install the lambda modules in your Ansible environment:

 1. Clone this repository or download the ZIP file.